mit-pdos/sigmaos/cpython3.11/Doc/library/os.rst

    Start a file with its associated application.

-   When *operation* is not specified, this acts like double-clicking the file in Windows Explorer, or giving the file name as an argument to the :program:`start` command from the interactive command shell: the file is opened with whatever application (if any) its extension is associated.
+   When *operation* is not specified or ``'open'``, this acts like double-clicking the file in Windows Explorer, or giving the file name as an argument to the :program:`start` command from the interactive command shell: the file is opened with whatever application (if any) its extension is associated.

    When another *operation* is given, it must be a "command verb" that specifies what should be done with the file.
-Common verbs documented by Microsoft are ``'open'``, ``'print'`` and  ``'edit'`` (to be used on files) as well as ``'explore'`` and ``'find'`` (to be used on directories).
+Common verbs documented by Microsoft are ``'print'`` and  ``'edit'`` (to be used on files) as well as ``'explore'`` and ``'find'`` (to be used on directories).